There are several ways in which we try to preserve the memory of our fallen and honour their sacrifice, both on and off campus:

-- The Memorial Wall in Founder's Gallery (lobby) of Arts and Administration Building, St. John's campus, where a dedication plaque is inscribed with the words: "That in freedom of learning their sacrifice might not be forgotten."
+- In the lobby of Arts and Administration Building, St. John's campus, there is a Founders Gallery of bronze busts of the university's official trustees and dedication plaque on Memorial Wall in inscribed with the words: "That in freedom of learning their sacrifice might not be forgotten."

-- Memorial Tower erected on St. John's campus in 1990s as a result of a donation by Johnson Family Foundation, with a dedication plaque acknowledging the sacrifice of all the men and women who served their country.
+- A donation by the Johnson Family Foundation funded the creation of Memorial Tower on St. John's campus in the late 1990s.
+It bears a dedication plaque acknowledging the sacrifice of all the men and women who served their country.

 - Next to Queen Elizabeth II Library on St. John's campus is Veteran's Memorial Court, established in 1999.

 - Memorial's origins are documented in a historical display, sponsored by Johnson Family Foundation, located inside the base of the Memorial Tower.

 - The Queen Elizabeth II Library features collections and displays of special wartime-related archival materials.